Brands; Deccan Herald; Prajavani; Sudha; Mayura

 Deccan Herald

-Deccan Herald is Karnataka’s guide to the times we live in, and is more often than not the authentic voice of the community.
-While Karnataka and Bengaluru hold a special place in the heart of the newspaper, the Herald’s coverage of national and world happenings is equally comprehensive.
-The opinion pages present a variety of views on national, state and international issues and the editorials are known for their well-informed commentary.
-The feature sections give readers not only various perspectives, but also the emotions behind the stories.
+Deccan Herald serves as Karnataka’s compass in navigating contemporary times and is considered to be the authentic voice of the community.
+While the newspaper holds Karnataka and Bengaluru close to its heart, its coverage of national and global events is equally thorough and expansive.
+The opinion pages offer a rich array of viewpoints on national, state, and international issues, complemented by editorials renowned for their insightful commentary.
+Feature sections not only present diverse perspectives but also capture the underlying emotions of the stories.

 The Printers Mysore

-A potpourri of food, fashion, culture, theatre, events along-with all the local happenings around Bengaluru.
+• Metrolife offers a vibrant mix of food, fashion, culture, theatre, events, and all the local happenings around Bengaluru.

-A precious bounty of information on Karnataka's heritage, environment, science and technology.
+• Spectrum provides a treasure trove of information on Karnataka's heritage, environment, science, and technology.

 Prajavani

-Prajavani is considered the most trusted and credible news brand across Karnataka, often leading coverage on big stories and carrying significant influence on public policy and current affairs.
-Over the years Prajavani has managed to spread its coverage and reach all regions of Karnataka, including Bengaluru, Hubballi, Mangaluru, Kalaburagi, Davanagere, Mysuru and Hosapete with local reports and multiple editions with zonal (district-level) splits.
-Prajavani maintains a large staff of highly qualified journalists in order to report the most thorough news and analysis from the entire State.
+Prajavani is widely regarded as the most trusted and credible news brand across Karnataka, consistently leading coverage on major stories and significantly influencing public policy and current affairs.
+Over the years, Prajavani has expanded its reach to all regions of Karnataka, including Bengaluru, Hubballi, Mangaluru, Kalaburagi, Davanagere, Mysuru, and Hosapete, offering local reports and multiple editions with zonal (district-level) splits.
+To ensure comprehensive news and analysis from the entire state, Prajavani employs a large team of highly qualified journalists.

-Prajavani has become an integral part of Karnataka’s communities and has contributed to local politics, literature, and culture.
-Today, many eminent Kannada writers are recipients of the Prajavani Deepavali Visheshanka award, one of the most prestigious literary awards in Karnataka.
+Prajavani has become an integral part of Karnataka’s communities, contributing significantly to local politics, literature, and culture.
+Many eminent Kannada writers have been honoured with the Prajavani Deepavali Visheshanka Award, one of the most prestigious literary awards in Karnataka, underscoring the brand’s impact and legacy in the region.

 The Printers Mysore